Birthing Ayurveda: Week 8—Intractable Vomiting

 That day was bad.
 A couple of hours after lunch, I started to vomit—every twenty minutes, on the dot.
 The first three or four was just purging my stomach of whatever was left in it (stopped eating and drinking anything after the third time).
 By the seventh time, I was calling my doctor for some medicine.
 I also called my teacher, begging for anything.
 Around the thirteenth time she was finally able to call me back—thank God!

 Her solution: sour.
-Sour cuts pitta, which is why Amalaki, made from the very sour amla fruit, is so good for pitta.
+Sour cuts pitta.
 She told me to forget being able to eat or drink anything, forget my burning esophagus—we just need to stop the vomiting.

-We didn’t have any Amalaki at home, but we did call to have it overnighted for the next day.
+I didn't have any particularly sour herbs or spices on hand.
 So, for the time being, my sister-in-law made a very soupy dal out of mung dal with nothing but salt and turmeric, and then she added a decent amount of lime for strong sourness.

 I drank about a half cup of this, and it was just enough to stop the vomiting.
 I fell asleep on the bathroom floor (my sweet husband made a little resting bed for me), and was happy to wake up a couple of hours later to realize that I still had not vomited nor did I feel like vomiting more.

 The medicine prescribed by my doctor (Phenergan and Diclegis) was averted (though I am keeping those close by just in case)!
-The next day I started taking a quarter teaspoon of Amalaki, in a quarter cup of water, twice a day to keep my pitta better controlled.
-I ate a very simple diet for the next day or two, even eliminating milk for the time being.
+I continued intake of a little bit of sourness daily and I ate a very simple diet for the next day or two, even eliminating milk for the time being.

 I am not entirely sure what the cause was, but I am sure it was not a GI virus.
 Part of it was hitting 8 weeks.
 And I am sure that the vata of traveling and flying aggravated my system to stimulate more of the upward movement.